luke-marks0/int-model-approximation/README.md

 - any correction after the GEMM must be deterministic from fixed, committed, or reproducibly derived data

-The `hawkeye` path has a different goal: it is allowed to replay the FP8 accumulator directly, and should be judged against the Hopper QGMMA teacher rather than against the Freivalds proof shape.
+The `hawkeye` path shows what the low-error target should look like: exact agreement with the Hopper QGMMA teacher.
+Its current direct replay is a reference for accuracy, not a final proof-friendly construction.

 Common sources of integer GEMM error include operand quantization, scale-field mismatch, cancellation in poorly conditioned dot products, clipping, output